bright/new-www/content/jobs/qa-specialist.md

 ✅ congrats! you are a part of our Bright Team!

-In case you have any questions, drop us a line at jobs@brightinvebntions.pl.
+In case you have any questions, drop us a line at jobs@brightinventions.pl.
 We will be happy to get back to you!